michaeltelford/wgit/README.md

 ---

-Wgit is a HTML web crawler written in Ruby - it allows you to extract the data you want from the web.
+Wgit is a HTML web crawler, written in Ruby, that allows you to extract the data you want from the web.

 Wgit was primarily designed to crawl static HTML websites to index and search their content - providing the basis of any search engine; but Wgit is suitable for many application domains including: